square/workflow/docs/faq.md

 large development teams.
 We're confident that it brings benefits even to smaller projects, but there is never only one right way to build software.
 We recommend to [follow good practices and use an architecture that makes sense for your project](https://www.thoughtworks.com/insights/blog/write-quality-mobile-apps-any-architecture).

+## How do I do X in workflow?

+Take a look at the [Common Patterns](https://square.github.io/workflow/userguide/common-patterns/) section of the User Guide.